rebelsky/sams-assorted-musings-reflections/registration-2023Fa-round-three.md

 Wait a second!
 Excel seems to have eaten my spreadsheet of filled classes.
 Damn.
 Have I mentioned that I hate computers?
 And I hate Microsoft?
 Oh well, I'll estimate as I go.

-Maybe I'll combine old and new data, doing my best to indicate which round courses filled in.
+I suppose I'll combine old and new data, doing my best to indicate which round courses filled in.

+---

 In American Studies ...